Banstead War Memorial.

 Died 27-May-1918 aged 21 in Aisne, France.

-Previously worked as a grocer's assistant at Geoff Pushman's shop in Banstead.
+William worked as a grocer's assistant at Geoff Pushman's shop in Banstead prior to joining the Army Service Corps as a driver.

 Willie is remembered in a book called Geoff's Banstead.